See a Doctor

 Postoperative care for EDS patients requires special attention, as these individuals are prone to poor wound healing and chronic pain.
 In cases involving surgery, such as joint replacements or wound repair, patients may require longer healing times, and surgical scars may be more pronounced.
 A combination of sutures and adhesive strips can reduce the risk of the "cheese-wiring" effect, where sutures cut through the fragile skin.
 Managing postoperative pain is also critical, as many EDS patients suffer from chronic pain syndromes, such as complex regional pain syndrome (CRPS) or amplified musculoskeletal pain syndrome (AMPS).

-Preoperative and Intraoperative Precautions
+Preoperative and Intraoperative Ansthesia Considerations in EDS

 Proper preparation is crucial for safely managing anesthesia in EDS patients.
 Preoperative evaluations should include detailed assessments of the patient’s medical history, with particular attention to any complications experienced during previous surgeries.
 Imaging studies, such as MRIs or ultrasounds, may be necessary to assess the condition of the cervical spine or blood vessels.